cedx/neutralinojs.hx/docs/usage.md

 // TODO Sample code
 ```

-API documentation for the `neutralinojs` externs is available at the following address:
+The API documentation for the `neutralinojs` externs is available at the following address:
 [https://docs.belin.io/neutralinojs.hx/api](api/)

 > For more information about the Neutralinojs APIs, see [Native API Overview](https://neutralino.js.org/docs/api/overview)